mattmohandiss/cube/cube/ARCHITECTURE.md

 ### Depth Sorting
 For proper rendering of overlapping faces:

-1. **Face Depth**: Calculate depth value for each visible face using a specialized formula.
+1. **Face Depth**: Calculate depth value for each visible face using the centralized depth formula from the camera module.
 2. **Painter's Algorithm**: Sort faces by depth and draw from back to front, ensuring correct visual layering.

 ### Face Coloring System